jcbendernh/PowerAppsCosmosDB/README.md

   ![Alt text](/imgs/previewapp.gif?raw=true)
   </li>
   <li>Next type a valid device in the field and click the Button.
-You should get a result set in your gallery...
+You should get a valid result set in your gallery...

   ![Alt text](/imgs/preview.gif?raw=true)

   </li>
-  <li>Congratulations.
-You now surface Cosmos DB data within a Power App.
-Next let's exit out of the preview and save our Power App under File | Save.
+  <li><B>Congratulations</b>.
+You surretrieved Cosmos DB data within a Power App.
+Next let's exit out of the preview and save our Power App under <b>File | Save</b>.
 You can now clean up your screen in the Power App as you see fit.
 If you would like to try some of the extra credit sections below, have at it.</li>
 </ol>